What Is The Best Type Of External Wall Insulation?

 Imagine the little polystyrene balls in a beanbag, but packed together to make a board.
 EPS is by far the most common external wall insulation material, owing to the fact that it’s cheap, light, and easy to work with.
 It’s so light because the trapped air bubbles prevent heat from transferring from one side of the board to the other.

-The only problem with EPS is that it’s god a pretty dismal fire rating of an E. When used in a properly installed external wall insulation cladding system, this shouldn’t matter, since the EPS is integrated into a full covered system.
+The only problem with EPS is that it doesn’t perform as well as the mineral wool on the fire classification – usually ends up as B1 or B2, rather than A1 or A2.
+When used in a properly installed external wall insulation system, this shouldn’t matter, since the EPS is integrated and fully covered.
 The fire would come up against the barrier of the render before it ever got to the insulation, and render a much higher fire rating.

 Mineral Wool

 Mineral wool is a lot like the itchy rolls of insulation that get used for loft insulation.
 In an external wall system, the mineral wool is compressed a lot more, to make it into a rigid board.
-Unlike EPS, it’s got a high fire-resistance rating, and it also boasts great soundproofing qualities.
+Unlike EPS, it’s got a high fire-resistance rating (A1 or A2), and it also boasts great soundproofing qualities.

 The downside of mineral wool is that it’s much heavier than EPS or Kingspan and more difficult to work with, meaning that the labour costs of installing it tend to be higher.
 It also lags behind some of the others on this list for insulation values, meaning that you need more of it to achieve the same result.